-The NRC has continued the implementation of an enhanced Comprehensive Decommissioning Program, which allows the NRC to compile, in a centralized location, more complete information on the status of decommissioning and decontamination of complex sites and uranium recovery sites in the United States.
-State contacts were provided a username and password to edit their site summaries in the NRC's Complex Sites Tracking System database as new information becomes available.
+The NRC has continued the implementation of an enhanced Comprehensive Decommissioning Program, which allows the NRC to compile, in a centralized location, information on the status of decommissioning and decontamination of complex sites and uranium recovery sites in the United States.
+In FY 2013, State contacts provided responses to letter FSME-13-077, "Information Request: Status of Current Complex Decommissioning and Uranium Recovery Sites."
+This site information was compiled and placed into a database for publication on NRC's public website.
 Summaries of information on sites regulated by the Agreement States are currently available to the public to ensure openness and promote communication and thus enhance public confidence by providing them with a national perspective on decommissioning.